Olympic Park Stadium (Melbourne)

-Olympic Park Stadium was a multi-purpose outdoor stadium located on Olympic Boulevard in inner Melbourne.
-The stadium was built as an athletics training venue for the 1956 Olympics, a short distance from the MCG (Melbourne Cricket Ground), which served as the Olympic Stadium.
+Olympic Park Stadium was a multi-purpose outdoor stadium located on Olympic Boulevard in inner Melbourne, Australia.
+The stadium was built as an athletics training venue for the 1956 Olympics, a short distance from the Melbourne Cricket Ground, which served as the Olympic Stadium.
 Over the years it was the home of rugby league side, Melbourne Storm and the A-League team, Melbourne Victory; throughout its life the stadium played host to athletics.
 Olympic Park Stadium was located in Olympic Park, which is part of the Melbourne Sports and Entertainment Precinct.

 Olympic Park Stadium was demolished in 2012, and replaced with an Australian rules football ground.
 This new ground, Olympic Park Oval, has been used by the Collingwood Football Club for training purposes, it being adjacent to the Melbourne Sports and Entertainment Centre.

 Former usage

 The stadium had lighting suited for night athletics meets as well as a world standard athletics track that was refurbished in 1997, with the stadium last being redeveloped in 1998.
 The athletics track was refurbished again in 2010 for the national championships.
 Until 2009, the stadium was home of the (NRL) team, the Melbourne Storm.
 It served as the home of Melbourne Victory (A-League) home games for two seasons (2005–2007).
 Olympic Park had a capacity of 18,500 spectators, with 11,000 seats.